nixworks/public/news/2012/12/14/gene-wolfe-wins-the-damon-knight-memorial-grand-master-award-for-lifetime-achievement-in-science-fiction-and-or-fantasy.md

 ### [2012-12-14](/news/2012/12/14/index.md)

-# Gene Wolfe wins the Damon Knight Memorial Grand Master Award for "lifetime achievement in science fiction and/or fantasy".
+# Gene Wolfe wins the Damon Knight Memorial Grand Master Award for "lifetime achievement in science fiction and-or fantasy".

 SFWA has named Gene Wolfe as the 2012 recipient of the Damon Knight Memorial Grand Master Award for his contributions to the literature of Science Fiction and Fantasy.